bsherrill480/portfolio/README.md

+Reach me at bdsherrill9@gmail.com, it's the only email I check.

 I have based this project off angularjs-gulp-browserify-boilerplate, and I have left their readme intact below.
 I have also made my own additions